chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 This `npm start`.

-So because Chainguard images by default don't have a shell, this doesn't work.
+So because Chainguard Images by default don't have a shell, this doesn't work.

 Basically, this will get passed to the node binary to be interpreted, which isn't what we want.